tonytw1/osm-jigsaw/README.md

 ### Deriving a location name from the area hierarchy

-Given a point. it is a fairly fast operation (vaguely like descending a b-tree) to step down the hierarchy of nested areas, extracting all of the possible paths down to the smallest area enclosing the point of interest.
+Given a point it is a fairly fast operation (vaguely like descending a b-tree) to step down the hierarchy of nested areas, extracting all of the possible paths down to the smallest area enclosing the point of interest.

 We can infer a human readable name from this collection of paths.